-At the Nomination and Remuneration Committee meeting held on March 27, 2024, the committee confirmed the appropriateness of the fixed remuneration for directors for FY2024 and the bonus plan for directors to be paid in FY2024 based on the results of FY2023, through an analysis including the comparison of remuneration levels with other companies.
-At its meeting held on May 24, 2024, the Nomination and Remuneration Committee confirmed the appropriateness of the new remuneration structure for directors, including the introduction of medium- to long-term performance-linked remuneration, and the appropriateness of the proposals to be submitted to the Annual General Meeting of Shareholders related to directors' remuneration, including the revision of the upper limit of directors' remuneration.
+At the Nomination and Remuneration Committee meeting held on March 27, 2024, the committee confirmed the appropriateness of the fixed remuneration for directors for FY2024 and the bonus plan for directors based on the results of FY2023, through an analysis including the comparison of remuneration levels with other companies.
+In addition, discussions were held regarding the remuneration system for directors from FY2024 onward, including an evaluation of the overall remuneration design and the introduction of medium- to long-term performance-linked remuneration.

+At its meeting held on May 24, 2024, the committee confirmed the appropriateness of the new remuneration structure for directors, including the introduction of medium- to long-term performance-linked remuneration, and the appropriateness of the proposals to be submitted to the Annual General Meeting of Shareholders related to directors' remuneration, including the revision of the upper limit of directors' remuneration.